RoboticsBrno/rbcontroller/PROTOCOL.md

 ## MustArrive mechanism
 We need to ensure some packets really do arrive.
 The mechanism is simple, just re-send the packet until a response arrives.

 Each MustArrive packets MUST have a random 32 bit unsigned integer set as `f` or `e` field, to identify this particular packet.
+This id is used to ensure that the receiver does not act on the packet more than once if it is re-sent, so the receiver MUST discard all packets that have the MustArrive id the same as any previous packet.

 When master receives packet with `e` field set, it MUST respond with the same packet back.
 The packet data MAY be stripped.